The beard trend will never die, experts say

 Since then, beards have gone through many manly iterations—there was the mountain man, the moustache and even beards bedazzled with glitter.

 Celebrities like Jake Gyllenhaal and Ryan Gosling got on board and helped shape the style.
-The most recent Avengers film was the first in which all the superheroes had facial, Portner points out, a testament to its enduring appeal.
+The most recent Avengers film was the first in which all the superheroes had facial hair, Portner points out, a testament to its enduring appeal.
 Bucky Barnes has groomed stubble, Black Panther looks slick in a box beard and Doctor Strange rocks a goatee.

 Indeed, the popularity of beards has held steady because they make men look sexy and stylish, garner a ton of compliments and are appealing to potential partners.